-Lake Allatoona and its 25,000 acres of project land surrounding the lake is on the Etowah River (a tributary of the Coosa River).
-This wide range of habitats is home to many species of birds.
+Lake Allatoona (and its 25,000 acres of project land surrounding the lake) is on the Etowah River.
+This wide range of habitats is home to many species of colorful and elusive birds.

-Hike any of the trails or stop at the observation areas on Allatoona Lake and you’ll hear or see songbirds aplenty, especially during the spring and fall migrations as “neotropical” migrants – birds that spend the spring and summer in the United States and migrate to warmer climates in the fall – stop for a visit.
+Hike any of the trails or stop at the observation areas on Allatoona Lake and you’ll hear or see songbirds aplenty, especially during the spring and fall.
+That is when migrations of “neotropical” migrants – birds that spend the spring and summer in the United States and migrate to warmer climates in the fall – stop for a visit.

-Then, go out and find that elusive ivory-billed woodpecker that we all know lives near Lake Allatoona.
+Will you find the last ivory-billed woodpecker that we all know lives near Lake Allatoona?
+Maybe!